Recipients of the Academic Research Grant

 Love in the Time of Globalization: A Reassesment of Popular Romance

-Romance fiction has become an increasingly visible object of academic analysis in the last two decades, from Janice Radway's Reading the Romance (1984) to the recently published Natural History of the Romance Novel (2003) by Pamela Regis.
-My own dissertation is spurred by the multiplication of the form into numerous subgenres, ranging from futuristic science fiction, to contemporary suspense, and historical intrigue, each one adapting the romantic plot for different purposes.
-I propose that determining why readers prefer some of these categories to others will contribute to understanding the appeal of the genre as a whole.
-My dissertation will also examine the effect of the rapidly growing romance community--notably, book clubs, on-line chat groups, conferences, and global readership (with the non-Anglo/American romance reader as the primary object of analysis)--on the writing, marketing, and the reception of the genre.
-My hypothesis is that romances operate in complex ways to assess not just romantic relationships but contemporaneous political, social, and economic concerns, and are currently influencing perceptions of the same on an unprecedented scale through their expanding readership.
+Kamblé's proposed that determining why readers prefer some categories of romance to others will contribute to understanding the appeal of the genre as a whole.
+Her dissertation will also examine the effect of the rapidly growing romance community—notably, book clubs, online chat groups, conferences, and global readership (with the non-Anglo/American romance reader as the primary object of analysis)—on the writing, marketing, and the reception of the genre.
+Kamblé's hypothesis is that romances operate in complex ways to assess not just romantic relationships but contemporaneous political, social, and economic concerns, and are currently influencing perceptions of the same on an unprecedented scale through their expanding readership.